acerrato/BetterPurchase/DBT/README.md

 # Data Transformations

-In this project I will use DBT to
+In this project I will use DBT to manage data transformations and quality tests

+## Data Model

+diagrams / graphs here